-The Careers and Employability Service provides students with the information, advice and guidance they need before, during and after graduating from the University of Suffolk.
-The service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.
+The Careers and Employability Service helps students to explore, develop and shape their futures, the service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.

 How to prepare for life after university

 At the University of Suffolk, you will have the opportunity to consider your future career, reflect on your previous experiences and prepare to find employment.
 The Careers team offer confidential advice, mock interviews, and provide the opportunity for students to realise their vocational potential.
 Support is available to develop important careers related skills and knowledge, such as CV design and interview techniques.
 In addition to our face-to-face services, students and alumni also have access 24/7 to our interactive online career development learning platform, FutureMe.